bolu-atx/boludev.github.io/_drafts/2020-07-01-go-channels-part1.markdown

 ### Single element channel with synchronization

-Synchronization mechanisms of channels can be implemented using classic mutex and condition variables.
+Synchronization mechanisms of channels can be implemented using mutex and condition variables.
 A mutex is a mutual exclusion mechanism provided by hardware that ensures only one thread can access a block of code at any given time.
 Condition variable, as the name indicates, is a signaling mechanism to allow threads to obain said mutex based on some condition.
 The implementation of a very very trivial channel (that only allows for one message at a time) is below:

 ```cpp
 template<class T>